 Appliances: If you’re changing your fridge-freezer, washing machine or cooker, take advantage of holiday sales and outlet stores for specific brands like Miele, Hotpoint or Whirlpool.
 It could be worth a trip to save £100s on your white goods, oven and hob.

-Kitchen tiles: Shop around for the best price.
-Your tiles won’t be exposed to as much wear and tear as your flooring or worktops, so a budget-friendly ceramic can be just as good as pricey porcelain or cement options.
+Kitchen tiles: Kitchen splashback ideas won’t be exposed to as much wear and tear as your flooring or worktops, so a budget-friendly ceramic can be just as good as pricey porcelain or cement options.
 Experiment with unusual arrangements; try laying great-value metro tiles in a herringbone pattern and fill with an on-trend coloured grout – simple but effective.
+Shop around for the best price.

 Where to spend your money in a new kitchen

-Kitchen Taps: In use every day, you want one which will not only look good, but will last.
+Kitchen taps: In use every day, you want one which will not only look good, but will last.
 Consider size, shape and water pressure for a perfect fit.
 Boiling water taps, for example, are pricey but can look very stylish and can even be space-saving, avoiding the need for kettles and coffee machines.

 Kitchen worktops: A natural focal point, they need to be hardwearing but you can get a variety of durable kitchen worktop materials.
-If you’re going for laminate, avoid cheap versions as they can chip and damage easily.
-Invest in the best you can afford.
-Quality laminates can look convincingly like stone and composite.
+If you’re going for laminate, avoid cheap versions as they can chip and damage easily, while quality laminates can look convincingly like stone and composite.
 Timber is warm and stylish but requires maintenance.
 For a statement in an urban-style kitchen, consider stainless steel.
 Check out these DIY worktops too.